JRBusiness/nsfw-image-urls/README.md

 1. The URL returned a 200 status code.
 2. The URL took less than 10 seconds to respond.
 3. The content-type of the response was 'image/*', excluding 'image/gif'.
-4. URLs that returned an error graphic indicating the original image had been deleted were not included.
+4. URLs that returned an error image indicating the original image had been deleted were not included.

 # Stats